 What is a rectifier?

-A rectifier is one or more diodes that is used for the conversion of AC into DC.
+A rectifier is one or more diodes that are used for the conversion of AC into DC.

 Mention three advantages of a bridge rectifier.

 Following are the three advantages of bridge rectifier:

-- The rectification efficiency of bridge rectifier is double that of the half wave rectifier.
+- The rectification efficiency of the bridge rectifier is double that of the half-wave rectifier.

-- Simple filtering circuit is used in case of bridge rectifier as the ripple voltage is low.
+- A simple filtering circuit is used in the case of a bridge rectifier as the ripple voltage is low.

 - The TUF (Transformer Utilization Factor) is high.

 What is the alternative for a bridge rectifier?

-The alternative for bridge rectifier is full wave rectifier.
+The alternative for the bridge rectifier is a full-wave rectifier.

 Name the three basic types of rectifiers.

-The three basic types of rectifiers are half wave rectifier, full wave centre-tapped rectifier, and full wave bridge rectifier.
+The three basic types of rectifiers are half-wave rectifier, full-wave center-tapped rectifier, and full-wave bridge rectifier.